ribasco/async-gamequery-lib/site/markdown/examples/source_log_example.md

 ## Source Log Listen Service

+This module allows you to receive server log events in real-time

 ### Configuration

 To start receiving log messages, you need to make sure you register the `<ip:port>` on the game server.